arenagroove/augmented-intelligence-toolkit/03-quick-start-presets.md

 ```

 **Prompt Example:**
-> “What’s a surprising way to think about boredom?”
+> What’s a surprising way to think about boredom?

 ---